Skip to content

 The Steps of Mummification

-1. The body was first washed and all organs would be removed by making a cut in the left hand side of the body.
+1. The body was first washed, and all organs were removed by cutting the left-hand side of the body.
 Every organ in the body would be removed except for the heart.
 Ancient Egyptians believed that the heart was the centre of a person’s intelligence and being.
 For this reason, it had to stay with them in the afterlife.
-Ancient Egyptians did however remove the brain as they believed this was unnecessary in the afterlife.
-In order to remove the brain, the priest would shove a hook up the person’s nose to pull the brain out through it.
+Ancient Egyptians, however, removed the brain because they believed this was unnecessary in the afterlife.
+To remove the brain, the priest would shove a hook up the person’s nose to pull the brain out through it.

-3. The Egyptians then used a special salt called natron which they put all over the body.
-This salt removed all the moisture from the body.
-The body would be left in this salt for 40 days to dry it out completely.
-Once the body was completely dried out it was removed from the natron.
-The empty cavities would then be stuffed with cloth rags, plants, herbs and sawdust.
-This was done to keep the original shape of the body.
+3. The Egyptians then used a unique salt called natron, which they put all over their bodies.
+This salt removes all moisture from the body.
+The body would be left in this salt for 40 days to dry out completely.
+Once completely dried, the body was removed from the natron.
+The empty cavities would then be stuffed with cloth rags, plants, herbs, and sawdust to keep the body’s original shape.
 Fake eyes were also added to the mummified bodies.

-4. The final step of mummification was the important wrapping of the body.
-The body would be wrapped in linen strands, that looked similar to bandages.
+4. The final step of mummification was the necessary wrapping of the body.
+The body would be wrapped in linen strands that looked similar to bandages.
 Each toe and finger were often wrapped individually.
-Ancient Egyptians would put charms,known as amulets, intertwined in the wrapping for good luck.
+Ancient Egyptians would put charms, known as amulets, intertwined in the wrapping for good luck.
 They offered protection into the journey of the afterlife.
-The mummy was then placed in a coffin called a sarcophagus and the coffin was put into a tomb.
+The mummy was then placed in a coffin called a casket, and the coffin was put into a tomb.

 Egyptian Hieroglyphics

 Although hieroglyphics are Egyptian, the word hieroglyphics is Greek.
-“Hiero” means “holy” and “glyphics” means “marks” or “writings”, translating to “holy writings“.
-The Egyptians believed there was power in a name and if your name was remembered then you would survive in the afterlife.
+“Hiero” means “holy”, and “glyphics” means “marks” or “writings”, translating to “holy writings“.
+The Egyptians believed there was power in a name; if your name were remembered, you would survive in the afterlife.
 For this reason, many pharaohs’ names are written in hieroglyphics in their tombs.
-Some of the pictures can stand for the object they represent, but they can also stand for sounds.
-For example in Egyptian, the owl stands for the sound “m”.
-The Egyptian symbol for a foor can mean foot but it can usually read as the sound “b”.
-Throughout the years, historians have come up with a simplified translation of our alphabet and Egyptian hieroglyphs.
+Some pictures can stand for the object they represent, but they can also stand for sounds.
+For example, the owl stands for the sound “m” in Egypt.
+The Egyptian symbol for a foor can mean foot, but it can usually be read as the sound “b”.
+Throughout the years, historians have devised a simplified translation of our alphabet and Egyptian hieroglyphs.

 Hieroglyphics can be pictures of living creatures, objects used in daily life, parts of the body or symbols.
-Some are easy to identify by eye, while others are quite difficult decipher.
+Some are easy to identify by eye, while others are pretty difficult to decipher.
 Below is a simple translation of hieroglyphs.
 Read more about the Egyptian language.

 Aan Egyptian vulturePa square stool